Folk and pop guitar 3A

-You should be able to play all major and minor chords, including bar chords, and have a working knowledge of music theory - equivalent to completion of level 2 guitar.
-You will need to follow written and verbal instructions in English and engage in class discussions.
+You should be able to play all major and minor chords, including bar chords, and have a working knowledge of music theory - equivalent to completion of level 2 folk & pop guitar.
+You may have completed level 3 and repeat the course with new repertoire on the menu.

 How will I be taught, and will there be any work outside the class?

-You will be taught through group work, playing together, with individual attention where appropriate.
-Practice between classes is essential to your progress and the progress of the course.
+You will be taught through tutor demonstration, practising and playing songs together, with individual attention where appropriate.
+Practice between classes is essential to your progress and the momentum of the course.

 Are there any other costs?
 Is there anything I need to bring?

-All music materials will be provided by the tutor.
+All music materials and learning resourceswill be provided in the google classroom.
 Use your own acoustic or electric instrument.

 When I've finished, what course can I do next?

 Continue to Folk and pop guitar 3B and 3C to form a year of study.